IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 ## Sender Side State

-The sender needs to maintain sending state and state about the received feedback, as explained in the following subsections, as well as the following configuration state:
+The sender needs to maintain sending state and state about the received feedback, as explained in the following subsections.

-* l4s_active (false): Indicates that L4S is enabled and data units are indeed marked.

 ### Status Update When Sending Data